Berard Auditory Integration Training

 4) Rimland, B., and Edelson, S.M.
 (1994).
 The effects of auditory integration training in autism.
 American Journal of Speech-Language Pathology, 5, 16-24.

-Auditory Integration Training Improves Response to Vision Therapy
+Auditory Integration Training Improves Responses to Vision Therapy

 Cheri Moore’s desire to improve clients’ emotional response during Auditory Integration Training resulted in the discovery of a high rate of co-existing visual processing difficulties with sound intolerance.